Blendify/blender-manual/trunk/blender_docs/manual/modeling/modifiers/generate/booleans.rst

 Boolean modified mesh before applying the Boolean operation.

-The Boolean modifier can be added together with other modifiers in the modified mesh, but depending on the modifier, the calculations can't be done and/or the modifier cannot execute.
+The Boolean modifier can be added together with other modifiers in the modified mesh, but depending on the modifier, the calculations cannot be done and/or the modifier cannot execute.
 When the modifier cannot execute, it will show the message ``"Cannot execute boolean operation"``, and when the modifier cannot be applied to the mesh, Blender will show the message ``"Modifier is disabled, Skipping Apply."``.